 Going to an Event?

-Most major public events and many performances in Athens have been postponed or cancelled, although with the reopening of outdoor venues, the city’s summer festival season is slowly getting back on its feet.
-Additionally, indoor concerts are suspended from September 21-October 4.
+Major public events and performances in Athens have been postponed or cancelled, although with the reopening of outdoor venues, the city’s summer festival season is slowly getting back on its feet.
+Additionally, indoor concerts are suspended.
 We are doing our best to keep up with this evolving situation but recommend that you check directly with the event organizer or host venue for confirmation either on their website or Facebook page.

 International Arrivals and Flying in and out of Athens